Configuration Reference

 File format sinks

-When using local, s3, gcs, or iceberg sink types, configure the output format:
+When using local, s3, gcs, or iceberg sink types, configure the output format in properties:

 sink: